Debt Service Coverage Ratio: How To Calculate & Improve Your Business’s DSCR

 The debt service coverage ratio is a good way to monitor your business’s health and financial success.
 By calculating your DSCR before you start applying for loans, you can know whether or not your business can actually afford to make payments on a loan.

 A high DSCR indicates that your business generates enough income to manage payments on a new loan and still make a profit.
-A low DSCR indicates that you may have trouble making payments on a loan, or may even have a negative cash flow.
+A low DSCR indicates that you may have trouble making payments on a loan, or you may even have a negative cash flow.
 If this is the case, you may need to increase your DSCR before taking on more debt.

 In this way, knowing your DSCR can help you analyze your business’s current financial state and help you make an informed business decision before applying for a loan.